uttam1002002/time-driven-model-app/README.md

 ## Attribution

-Educational implementation of Victor H. Vroom’s Normative Model (2022).
+Educational implementation inspired by Victor H. Vroom’s Normative Model (2022).
 Not affiliated with the author or publisher.